 The Lesson: "Even those who know the future are doomed to cause it."
 You've been warned.

 Conquest of the Planet of the Apes (J. Lee Thompson, 1972) Probably the most violent of the "Apes" movies, and, if studio cold-feet hadn't occurred, would have been the most radical.
 Told that it would be the last of the films, scenarist Dehn decided to connect the dots and reveal (on a limited budget, mind you) how the apes took control of the Planet from men.

-But wait...there's more: the Summer of 2011 sees yet another re-imagining of the "Planet of the Apes" story—this time, they're going back to re-do Conquest of the Planet of the Apes as Rise of the Planet of the Apes. her's the (quite enticing) trailer:
+But wait...there's more: tomorrow sees yet another re-imagining of the "Planet of the Apes" story—this time, they're going back to re-do Conquest of the Planet of the Apes as Rise of the Planet of the Apes with the ubiquitous James Franco, Freida Pinto, Brian Cox, John Lithgow, and Tom Felton.
+Everybody's favorite motion-capture actor, the "precious" Andy Serkis will be playing Ceasar this time out.
+Rather than having the twisted timeline, it's going to be genetic engineering and "Franken-apes."
+Here's the (quite enticing) trailer:

 ** Heston didn't want to do the sequel, but agreed to if he got to blow up the entire planet... thus eliminating any need to come back for more.
 He did make an amusing cameo as ape Gen. Thade's dying father in Tim Burton's "re-imagining"—one of the few joys in the dreary thing.